abinit/abipy_book/abipy_book/gsr.md

 In your scripts, you have to replace `data.ref_file("abipy_filename")` with a string giving the location of your netcdf file.

-Alteratively, one can use the `abiopen.py` script to open the file inside the shell with the syntax:
+Alternatively, one can use the `abiopen.py` script to open the file inside the shell with the syntax:

     abiopen.py out_GSR.nc